LCuretti/Ameritrade-Interface/README.md

   Find below the table with all possible requests.

 TDAPI-Test.py:
-  Has multiple endpoints check for the TDAPI file Added customed create orders
+  Has multiple endpoints check for the TDAPI file.

+  Added customed create orders

 TDStream.py: